ChenQiqian/learn-notes/docs/ielts/speaking/part2.md

     Explain why you follow this person regularly on social media.

+!!!question "体育明星"
+    describe a sportsperson who did very well at an event

+    + who the sportsperson was
+    + what the sports event was
+    + why the sportsperson did well

+    explain how you felt when the sportsperson did very well

 Idea: figure skating

+### 名人-商人: Elon Musk

 !!!question "商人"
     describe a businessman you admire